ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-overlay-network.md

 With {{site.data.keyword.tg_full}} (TGW), you can create one or more transit gateways to connect your VMware® Regulated Workloads with VPCs, other {{site.data.keyword.cloud}} infrastructure platforms, or on-premises networks through {{site.data.keyword.dl_full}}.

 {{site.data.keyword.tg_short}} supports GRE tunnels with BGP routing.
-These GRE tunnels can be used to connect your NSX-T overlay to the {{site.data.keyword.tg_short}}, which can further provide routed connectivity to the other connections of the {{site.data.keyword.tg_short}}.
+These GRE tunnels can be used to connect your NSX overlay to the {{site.data.keyword.tg_short}}, which can further provide routed connectivity to the other connections of the {{site.data.keyword.tg_short}}.

 ## Related links
 {: #vrw-overlay-network-related}